-You don't have to be a modern-day, Cupertino-based version of Sherlock Holmes to work out that the new iPhones will be with us in September 2019.
+You don't have to be a modern-day Sherlock Holmes to work out that the new iPhones will arrive in September 2019.
 That's the month that Apple always launches its handsets, and the iPhone 11 should be no different.

 While we're still waiting for an exact date, it will probably be in the first half of the month.
 The iPhones of 2018 were launched on 12 September, which may or may not give us a clue about when the new iPhones for 2019 are going to arrive.

-Apple will have already been working on these phones for some time, but how many will there be?
+Apple already been finalising these phones of course, but how many will there be?
 We may well get an iPhone 11, an iPhone 11 Max, and a cheaper... iPhone 11 XR?
 That would match this year's handsets, but we don't really know what naming scheme Apple will go for at this stage.

 So what can we expect from the iPhone 11?
 Or the iPhone XI?
 Or the iPhone XS II or whatever it ends up being called?
 As with the 2018 iPhones, it seems we'll get three handsets with the new iPhones for 2019, according to respected Apple analyst Ming-Chi Kuo – and they'll have 6.1-inch, 5.8-inch, and 6.5-inch screens, just like this year.